opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 .. index:: computeCorrespondEpilines

-cv::computeCorrespondEpilines
+.. _computeCorrespondEpilines:

+computeCorrespondEpilines
 -----------------------------
 .. c:function:: void computeCorrespondEpilines( const Mat& points, int whichImage, const Mat& F, vector<Vec3f>& lines )

     For points in one image of a stereo pair, computes the corresponding epilines in the other image.